Making sense of online mobilisation and radicalisation

 Narrative hijacking by extremist propaganda

-• The absence of a viable alternative to pressing challenging can reinforce the extremist propaganda narrative.
+- The absence of a viable alternative to pressing challenges can reinforce the extremist propaganda narrative.
 This is a particularly potent possibility in cases when the absence of alternative is not only touted by those who would oppose it, but when there is a true lack of a viable solution backed by concrete policy for addressing complex issues related to migration, environmental issues, economic crises, etc.